Singapore Dollar emerges as the second fastest-recovering currency post COVID-19

 Rise of SGD after the COVID-19 pandemic

-In 2023, 1.34 SGD is equal to 1 USD, as compared to 1.38 SGD in 2020.
+In 2023, 1.34 SGD (INR 82.10) is equal to 1 USD, as compared to 1.38 SGD in 2020.
 The Lion City’s currency has shown a booming rise at 3.33 per cent since the pandemic began.
-Gross domestic product (GDP) growth contributes as a major factor, “in which Singapore increased by USD 167 billion from 2020-2023,” says City Index.
+Gross domestic product (GDP) growth contributes as a major factor, “in which Singapore increased by USD 167 billion (INR 1,38,80,96 approx.) from 2020-2023,” says City Index.
 Plus, low inflation and high-interest rates also made it lucrative for investors, leading to a surge in demand for SGD.

 Research methodology